BroderickBonelli/Dune-Analytics-Aragon-Growth-Analysis/README.md

 # Dune-Analytics-Aragon-Growth-Analysis
-SQL queries for Aragon DAO data using Dune.xyz
+SQL queries for Aragon DAO data using Dune.xyz.
+Full dashboard can be found at: https://dune.xyz/broderickbonelli/Aragon-Growth-Dashboard